 While avoiding inflammatory foods is great for your overall health and weight loss journey, this also improves leptin sensitivity specifically.
 Eating foods like fatty fish and limiting your gluten intake is a great way to do this.

-If you consistently fill your belly to the brim, this is called overeating and you’re not alone in your struggles to stop eating too much.
+If you consistently fill your belly to the brim, this is called overeating.
+You’re not alone in your struggles to stop binge eating to help your hunger hormones.
 This is an important habit to master in your weight loss journey in order to begin to mindfully eat and balance your overall diet.

 Using smaller plates is your first step to control your meal portions.
 Studies show that using a smaller plate leads to a 30% reduction in the amount of food consumed.
 It tricks your body into feeling satisfied because you cleaned the entire plate, but your portion size was smaller, so you consumed fewer calories.
 America is notorious for over-serving food at restaurants, so if you eat out quite a bit, don’t consume everything on your plate.
 Try to eat half of what is served to you and take the rest home (You get a 2-for-1 meal deal!).